Skip to content

 • Determine the categories you want to track.
 For example: housing, utilities, pet, food, shopping, etc.

 • If you’re old school and would like more control over your budget, you can use a spreadsheet to make a budget.
-This would be much more tedious and requires consistency and discipline to input the numbers manually.
+This would be much more tedious and require consistency and discipline to input the numbers manually.

 • If cash represents more than 5% of your budget, start collecting receipts and input them into your budgeting tool/software.